 This is like that first date we’ve all had, where your date does all the talking.
 Around the time they’re telling you about their crush on their year six teacher, you head to the bathroom and then feign getting a text about some emergency and you really have to leave, like, now.
 The sponsorship equivalent of that is the “all our funds are currently committed” letter.

 Solution: In a strong proposal, every section serves a specific purpose, and only the first two sections are about the property you’re selling.
 The first one is the Overview, as specified above.
 Ideally, this is one page, but it could spill over onto a second.
 The next section is the details of the event.
 This will be one page, generally laid out in a table, outlining the basic information about your property: Dates, locations, projected audience, etc. You’ve now painted the picture, filled in the critical facts, and now everything else in the proposal needs to be sponsor-centric.

 These are often included as part of an overly self-centred proposal.
 The intent is clearly to convey a sense of credibility, but it’s really not helping you.
-In fact, if a sponsor hits this information before there is anything meaningful and specific about how the sponsorship works for their brand, the result is much more likely to be, “Oh great, BOARD profiles.
+In fact, if a sponsor hits this information before there is anything meaningful and specific about how the sponsorship works for their brand and target markets, the result is much more likely to be, “Oh great, BOARD profiles.
 I can see where this is going.
 That’ll be a no.”